-Ligularia ‘Little Rocket’ is an attractive perennial with large, serrated green leaves.
+Ligularia ‘Bottle Rocket’ is an attractive perennial with large, serrated green leaves.
 It blooms with long thick golden spikes that bloom bottom upwards.
 It grows relatively slowly and is about 100 cm tall.
-Ligularia ‘Little Rocket’ requires a good moist and fertile soil.
+Ligularia ‘Bottle Rocket’ requires a good moist and fertile soil.
 She is a favorite for many insects like bees, bumblebees and butterflies.
 But beware, it also a favorite for slugs and snails!

 Astilbe chinensis ‘Vision in White’

 Astilbe ‘Vision in White’ is a valuable plant with beautiful feathery bronze green leaves and feathery white inflorescence.
 This Astilbe absolutely loves moist soil and should never dry out.
 But don’t give it wet feet in winter.
 A little fertilizer, compost or leaf mold in spring should perk her up.
 The best place for Astilbe is in light shade as to much direct sun reduces it’s flowering time.
 It also loves a place next to the water.
 The Astilbe ‘Vision in White’ proudly blooms well above it’s foliage.
 Even in winter the spikes are very decorative, especially in a large group combined with other Astilbe species.

 Echinacea purpurea ‘Vintage Wine’